-Speak at Predictive Analytics World Healthcare Munich 2020
+Speak at Predictive Analytics World for Healthcare Berlin 2022

-Predictive Analytics World and Deep Learning World Munich
+Call for Speakers: Predictive Analytics World & Deep Learning World Conferences

 - What are the conferences about?
 The conferences focus on the practical application of predictive & prescriptive analytics, machine & deep learning, data & text mining and related topics in business, industry, healthcare, government and other verticals and cover analytical and technical as well as economical and organizational questions on a strategic and operational level.